Specialised Units

 The Service has three Swift Water Rescue Teams.
 They are based in Hereford, Evesham and Worcester.

-The teams use 4.6 metre inflatable Eurocraft boats and a range of other equipment for rescuing people from mud, fast-moving and still water.
-They are capable of responding to incidents both in and out of county and have already assisted at a number of major floods throughout the country.
+The teams use 4.6-metre inflatable Eurocraft boats and a range of other equipment for rescuing people from mud and fast-moving and still water.
+They are capable of responding to incidents both in and out of the county and have already assisted at a number of major floods throughout the country.

 Water First Responder Teams

-The teams are equipped to respond to a variety of incidents in water and complement the skills of our Swift Water Rescue Teams.
-The Service's water rescue capability is being called into action more and more as our climate changes.
+The Water First Responder teams are equipped to respond to a variety of incidents in water and complement the skills of our Swift Water Rescue Teams.
+The Service’s water rescue capability is being called into action more and more as our climate changes.

 Rope Rescue Teams